Stop the Clock

 Genealogists live in the past lane.

 Cousins marrying cousins: Very tangled roots!
-Cousins marrying cousins:
+Cousins marrying cousins: A

 non- branching family tree.